 - 1/3 cup crème fraîche or heavy cream

-- 2 tablespoons chopped fresh dill, plus 1/2 cup loosely packed dill sprigs for the salad (optional)
+- 2 tablespoons chopped dill leaves, plus 1/2 cup loosely packed dill sprigs for the salad (optional)

 - 1 teaspoon finely grated lemon zest, preferably organic